- Location and Housing

 |BSEL Administration Fee||$250 - $350|

 Pitt sends a limited number of students per semester to BSEL.
-In addition to applying to the Pitt Study Abroad application above, be sure to review BSEL's website regarding their application requirements for incoming exchange students.
-A formal nomination from Pitt Study Abroad is required for Pitt students to be recognized as an exchange student at BSEL.
-Therefore, Pitt students must complete all necessary Pitt Study Abroad steps in addition to BSEL's requirements.
-In other words, acceptance by Pitt Study Abroad does not guarantee acceptance by the exchange university.
+In addition to applying to the Pitt Global Experiences application above, be sure to review BSEL's website regarding their application requirements for incoming exchange students.
+A formal nomination from Pitt Global Experiences is required for a Pitt student to be recognized as an exchange student at BSEL.
+Therefore, Pitt students must complete all necessary Pitt Global Experiences steps in addition to BSEL's requirements.
+In other words, acceptance by Pitt Global Experiences does not guarantee acceptance by the exchange university.

 Prior to being nominated you must meet with the Program Manager.